 International Women’s Day Maths Activities: Topical Maths Activities For Your Class

-March is an exciting time for anyone wishing to bring topical, calendar-based activities into their Maths lessons – like us!
-International Women’s Day on 8th March, in particular offers the opportunity to highlight the phenomenal work women have done in maths, and to address one of the biggest issues facing STEM subjects, gender-inequality.
+International Women’s Day on 8th March offers the opportunity to highlight the phenomenal work women have done in maths, and to address one of the biggest issues facing STEM subjects, gender-inequality.
 And all in a way that fits the curriculum!

 In her 2013 Guardian post ‘Why are there so few female Maths professors in UK universities?’, Lucy Ward states ‘here’s any easy sum: if 94% of Maths professors in British universities are men, what percentage are women?’.

-The answer is of course telling, and four years on there has been little improvement.
-The Women’s Engineering Society (WES), offers some useful statistics on women in STEM in the UK, and it’s not great.
+The answer is of course telling, and today there has been little improvement.
+The Women’s Engineering Society, offers some useful statistics on women in STEM in the UK, and it’s not great.
 For example:

 ‘Only 9% of the engineering workforce is female, and only 6% of registered engineers and technicians (i.e CEng, IEng, EngTech) are women’.